sindresorhus/got/documentation/2-options.md

 Merges `other` into the current instance.

-If you look at the [source code](../source/core/options.ts), you will notice that internally there is a `this._merging` property.\
+If you look at the [source code](../source/core/options.ts), you will notice that options track internal merge state.\
-Setters work a bit differently when it's `true`.
+Setters work a bit differently while merge is in progress.

 ### `options.toJSON()`